lucalevi/Avalanche-release-extended/README.md

 ## How It Works

 The algorithm produces a raster map (ASCII format) with values ranging from 0 to 1:
-- 0: Locations where avalanches are unlikely to release
+- 0: Locations that are not Potential Release Areas (PRAs)
-- 1: Locations highly favorable for avalanche release
+- 1: Locations that are totally PRAs

 This output assists avalanche practitioners in their forecasting activities by visualizing and quantifying dangerous areas without human bias.